 Why Do People Think Maine Coons Like W

+I think it’s reasonable to say that Maine Coons truly loving water is nothing more than a myth that’s gone viral.
 The idea that the Maine Coon loves being in water seems to be one of those popular myths that simply isn’t true.

 I think it’s safe to say that Maine Coons will tolerate water more than the majority of other cat breeds and they are less fearful of it than other cats.
 Why this is, I don’t know – it’s just part of their personality.